Stress Resilience & Burnout Recovery Therapy in Colorado

 At Grounded Light Counseling, we provide inclusive, affirming care for LGBTQIA+ individuals, BIPOC, neurodivergent clients, and those navigating layered responsibilities or chronic stressors.
 Our work is grounded in respect, curiosity, and collaboration, honoring the full context of your experience.

-You deserve care that recognizes both your internal world and the realities you’re navigating.
+This approach supports stress and burnout care by recognizing both your internal world and the realities you’re navigating.

-Can therapy help if I feel emotionally numb or disconnected?
+Can therapy help if I cannot reduce my workload?

 If you’re unsure whether stress or burnout therapy is right for you, a brief consultation can help clarify what support might be most helpful right now.